bcarterterp/Flap/README.md

+## Advanced Widgets

+In this branch, there is a new screen in the app called 'Demo Widgets'.
+On that screen you will find an advanced credit score widget example.
+This widget demonstrates some more complicated customization like custom shapes, shadows, layering/stacking, and animations.

 ## Philosophy

 - Code is organic, and changes frequently, so as a team we should be aligned on how it grows, and is maintained.
 The base architecture should be built keeping [SOLID](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) in mind.
 Allowing for flexibility when needed, but also dependable.
 It should be easy for newer people to ramp up, because no one likes to spend a month just to start contributing.
 Everyone has ownership of the codebase.
 Take a look [here](https://www.tatvasoft.com/outsourcing/2022/05/software-development-principles.html) for more direction!